Ben Kelly (designer): Style

 Kelly's style can be summarised by his description of his dream interior being "A mash up between Andy Warhol's original Silver Studio, Kurt Schwitters' Merzbau, Adolf Loos' Kärntner Bar in Vienna and Frank Gehry's house in LA!"

-The design of The Haçienda has been described as post industrial.
+The design of The Haçienda has been described as post-industrial.
 Peter Saville observed at the time that Punk had levelled the ground and there was a strong feeling that it was a post-revolutionary moment.

 The colour International orange, which he used in The Haçienda and many subsequent projects, is considered a Kelly signature.

 Legacy

 Kelly and Saville's work has been referenced numerous times by Raf Simons.

 As a tribute to both the anniversary of The Haçienda and the grand opening of the UK's first Yohji Yamamoto Y-3 exclusive store, a special Adidas FAC51-Y3 model was created in 2007.

 Manchester City and Puma's 2019/20 football jersey featured Kelly's signature black and yellow stripes.

 Virgil Abloh states, "the diagonal lines of my brand's logo are very similar to the work of Ben Kelly.
 My whole thing is very much about urban credibility, I work with people I can share with my generation as it's an access point for a young kid because the art world is so far off in the distance and protected from them".

-The 2002 film 24 Hour Party People tells the stories that centred around The Haçienda, with a reproduction of the club built for the movie.
+The 2002 film 24 Hour Party People tells the stories that centred around The Haçienda, with a reproduction of the club built for the film.

 Vitra Design Museum and ADAM - Brussels Design Museum coproduced the 'Night Fever: Designing Club Culture' exhibition to explore how architecture and interior design merged with sound, light, fashion, graphics and visual effects to create epicentres of pop culture.